-In order to promote sports we produce and air thousands of hours of sports coverage yearly on channels of TV Polsat, we support amateur and professional sports events, we educate viewers in the area of healthy lifestyle and our Plus mobile network is a long-standing sponsor of Polish volleyball.
+In order to promote sports and physical activity we produce and air thousands of hours of sports coverage yearly on channels of TV Polsat, we support amateur and professional sports events, we educate viewers in the area of healthy lifestyle and our Plus mobile network is a long-standing sponsor of Polish volleyball.
+In addition, the Polsat and Plus brands have become title sponsors of sports and entertainment halls in Gdansk and Gdynia, while Netia is one of the sponsors of the Suzuki Arka Gdynia basketball team.